mr-nart/Kingmaker/General Info/Deities.md

 ## Selket
 >***Mistress of the Beautiful House***
 >A member of the pantheon often worshiped in Ancient Osirion (desert civilization in the Inner Sea region).
-Depicted as a woman wearing a scorpion with its tail raised on her head.
+Depicted as a woman wearing a scorpion on her head.
 Areas of concern include embalming, healing, scorpions.

 **Edicts**: Avenge the wronged, protect the dead and vulnerable, suffocate or use poison, heal others **Anathema**: Unintentionally poison someone, harm someone for another's crime, desecrate a corpse